andrewjmeier/TableTop.JS/tutorials/markdown/simple_game.md

   var token = this.proposedMove.token;
   var destination = this.proposedMove.destination;

-  // get positions of current token space and the destination var oldPosition = this.board.getSpacePosition(token.space);
+  // get positions of current token tile and the destination var oldPosition = this.board.getTilePosition(token.tile);
-  var newPosition = this.board.getSpacePosition(destination);
+  var newPosition = this.board.getTilePosition(destination);

-  // move the token to the new space and clear proposedMove this.moveTokenToSpace(token, destination);
+  // move the token to the new tile and clear proposedMove token.moveToTile(destination);
   this.proposedMove = {};
 };
 ```